data-gymnasia/courses/content/intro-statistics/content.md

 [Continue](btn:next)

+---
+> id: step-nonparametric-meaning

-Later in this course, we will discuss some approaches to choosing parameters optimally, and we'll leave behind the eyeball-it strategy we used in this exercise.
+Later in this course, we will discuss some approaches to choosing parameters optimally, and we'll leave behind the "eyeball-it" strategy we used in this exercise.

 The histogram estimator is called a [[**nonparametric**|**parametric**]] estimation method, because it doesn't involve assuming that the distribution comes from a particular parametric family.
 The advantage is that histograms are flexible to represent a variety of density shapes, while parametric methods have the advantage of making more efficient use of data in the situations where the parametric assumption happens to be valid.